AlloyXChange/alloyx-smart-contracts-v2/README.md

 **Core Functionality**

-- depositAlloyxBronzeTokens: This is a redemption function for DURA tokens.
+- depositAlloyxDURATokens: This is a redemption function for DURA tokens.
 If there is USDC in the treasury, token holders can redeem their DURA tokens for USDC at the current exchange rate.
 We burn the tokens as a result.

 - depositUSDCCoin: This is a deposit function that allows for the minting of DURA tokens.
 The USDC is currently saved in the treasury.
 In the future we will use this USDC to purchase loan tokens.